ncats/gsrs3-main-deployment/README.md

 - **Running the frontend service:** Again in a new terminal or screen session, in the gsrs3-main-deployment directory launch frontend by:

   ```
   cd frontend
-  ./mvnw clean -U spring-boot:run
+  ./mvnw clean -U spring-boot:run -Dfrontend.tag=$FRONTEND_TAG -Dwithout.visualizer -DskipTests
   ```

+- As of GSRS 3.1.1, the Angular build is no longer included in the gsrs3-main-deployment repository.
+Instead, it is built automatically and included in the `.jar' file or `.war` file when you run or package the Frontend service.
+There is a bit of learning curve to get comfortable with the new approach.
+See the Frontend [README.md](./frontend/README.md) and related resources for more information.

-- To confirm it’s working, navigate to `http://localhost:8081/ginas/app/beta` (or the equivalent for your configuration – note that "8081" in this case is the port for the gateway which will route to the frontend on another port).
+- To confirm it’s working, navigate to `http://localhost:8081/ginas/app/ui` (or the equivalent for your configuration – note that "8081" in this case is the port for the gateway which will route to the frontend on another port).
 Note: if you deploy this application for others to use, please make sure to perform this step.
 Otherwise, the first user to hit the application will see an error message.
 If you deploy GSRS via script, include a GET (via curl or similar utilty) within the script.

 - You should be able to login on the Frontend.
 In the local development version, the username and password are `admin`, `admin` respectively.

 ## Optionally use Development Mode for the Frontend in the Local Embedded Deployment

 You can run the frontend in **development mode**.

-Do that if you want to make changes to the Angular code and compile on the fly while testing.
+**Do that only if** you want to make changes to the Angular code and compile on the fly while testing.

 - You will have to make some small modifications to the a) the gateway `application.yml` file and b) **your own** angular frontend code repository.
 First, stop the gateway service if it is running.
 Then, make the change below in the `gsrs3-main-deployment/gateway/java/main/resources/application.yml` file: